-cundum) is about the same size with the trigeminus.
+The Optic Nerve or Second Pair (Nervus Opticus, Par Secundum) is about the same size with the trigeminus.
 It arises by a broad flattened root, one portion of which comes from the posterior end of the thalamus opticus, and another from the testis through the means of a medullary band that passes from the latter towards the thalamus of the same side.
-From this point the optic nerve winds forwards under the crus cerebri, adhering to it, and inclining inwards towards its fellow.
+From this point the optic nerve winds forwards under the crus cerebri, adhering to it and forming a connexion with the tuber cinereum, and then inclining inwards towards its fellow.
 Its adhesion to the crus is considered by many anatomists as another of its origins.